 engram tools list # View all registered tools

-engram route test "send an email" # Test intelligent routing
+engram route test "ask" # Test intelligent routing

 Universal Onboarding – How to connect any API or CLI tool